tommedema/node-html-chunk-process/README.md

 #html-chunk-process

 html-chunk-process chunks HTML to a collection of the largest possible blocks of code, processes these chunks by a custom processor, and then returns the processed chunks after stitching them back together.

+##why?
 This is useful when you want to post HTML into an API that has a length limit on the request payload.

+##example

     <!DOCTYPE html>
     <html class="test">